 In the past few years, growing concerns about climate change have led to research on how the US could achieve very large reductions in greenhouse gas emissions, i.e. reductions of 80% or more relative to recent annual emissions.
 For example, the California Council on Science and Technology (2011) found that to achieve even a 60% reduction of greenhouse gases in California will require four key strategies:

-Aggressive efficiency measures for buildings, industry and transportation to reduce the need for both electricity and fuel.
+Aggressive efficiency measures for buildings, industry, and transportation to reduce the need for both electricity and fuel.

-Electrification of transportation and heat wherever technically feasible to avoid fossil fuel use as much as possible.
+Electrification of transportation and heat, space and process, wherever technically feasible to avoid fossil fuel use as much as possible.

-Developing emission-free electricity production with some combination of renewable energy, nuclear power and fossil fuel accompanied by underground storage of the carbon dioxide emissions, while at the same time nearly doubling electricity production.
+Developing emission-free electricity production with some combination of renewable energy, nuclear power, and fossil fuel accompanied by underground storage of the carbon dioxide emissions, while at the same time nearly doubling total electricity production.

 Finding supplies of low-carbon fuel to supply transportation and heat use which cannot be electrified, such as for airplanes and heavy duty trucks, and high quality heat in industry.